Jumio/mobile-sdk-ios/docs/transition-guide_document-verification.md

 This section only covers the breaking technical changes that should be considered when updating from the previous version.

+## 3.5.0

+#### DocumentVerification separation
+Logic for DocumentVerification was split into a separate framework.
+Make sure that DocumentVerification.framework is linked in your project when updating to 3.5.0.

+#### Cocoapods

+* New cocoapods subspec `JumioMobileSDK/DocumentVerification` was created.

+#### Changes to visual customization
+`DocumentVerificationBaseView` to be used instead of  `NetverifyBaseView` `DocumentVerificationNegativeButton` to be used instead of  `NetverifyPositiveButton` `DocumentVerificationPositiveButton` to be used instead of  `BAMCheckoutNegativeButton`

+#### Localizable Strings

+New Added Keys

+`dv.scan-view.accessibility-label.button.switch-to-front-camera`
+`dv.scan-view.accessibility-label.button.switch-to-back-camera`
+`dv.scan-view.accessibility-label.flash-button.activate`
+`dv.scan-view.accessibility-label.flash-button.deactivate`
+`dv.scan-view.accessibility-label.button.take-photo`
+`dv.scan-options.accessibility-label.close-button`

+#### Error codes
+Error code D (Wrong API credentials used, retry impossible) has been removed

+#### Dark mode
+Added additional theme to support dark mode.
+Set [`enableDarkMode`](https://jumio.github.io/Mobile-SDK-IOS_pilot/DocumentVerification/Classes/JumioBaseView.html#/c:objc(cs)JumioBaseView(py)enableDarkMode) to `true` to change blur style and the standard foreground color.

 ## 3.4.2
 No backward incompatible changes.